saptarshibasu/aws-study/README.md

 * **Cross zone load balancing** - If one AZ does not receive any traffic
 * **Path Patterns** - Allows to route traffic based on the URL patterns
 * The VPC and subnets need to be specified during configuration
+* Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer
+* Elastic Load Balancing captures the logs and stores them in the Amazon S3 bucket that you specify as compressed files
+* Each access log file is automatically encrypted before it is stored in your S3 bucket and decrypted when you access it

 ## Auto Scaling Group